paradime-io/nfl_data_modeling_challenge/README.md

 1. **Snowflake Account Credentials**: Contains your Snowflake account details.
 Search for "*Snowflake Credentials: dbt™ Data Modeling Challenge - Fantasy Football Edition*."
 2. **Paradime Platform Invitation**: An invitation to access the Paradime Platform.
 Search for "*[Paradime] Activate your account*."

-You must also create a [Lightdash](https://app.lightdash.cloud/register) account to visualize your final insights.

 **Additional Guidance**: Detailed setup tutorials will be provided in your Snowflake confirmation email.